-Algae is a major concern for pool owners.
-Algae is a one-celled plant that can grow in your pool if conditions are favorable.
+Algae is a one-celled plant that can grow in your pool if conditions are favorable, and it’s a major concern for swimming pool owners.
 The most common myth concerning algae growth in pools is that it is ONLY a result of low chlorine (or its alternative).
 Although this is definitely a major cause of algae, it is not the single contributing factor.

-Despite water treatment facilities, actual traces of algae may very well be present in the tap water that is used to fill your pool.
-Therefore, it is always a good idea to add an algaecide and to shock your pool after it has been filled or refilled.
-Yet another contributing factor toward algae growth are millions of microscopic algae spores that are carried by wind, eventually falling into your pool, where they will grow into outbreaks of algae if conditions are favorable.
+Despite water treatment facilities best efforts to remove all impurities from the water supply, actual traces of algae may very well be present in the tap water that is used to fill your pool.
+Another contributing factor to algae growth in pools are the millions of microscopic algae spores that are carried by wind, eventually falling into your pool.
+These spores will grow into outbreaks of algae if conditions are favorable.

-A few of these favorable conditions are environmental.
 Algae, like all plants, need light and food in order to survive and grow.
 Temperature, humidity, sunlight, and nutrients (food) foster algae growth.
-Temperature, humidity and sunlight are self-explanatory.
-Nutrients consist of lawn fertilizers and other industrial products that are carried by wind and blown into the pool.
+And, your backyard pool offer 3 of 4 components for algae to flourish.
+Algae get their nutrients from products like lawn fertilizers and other industrial products that are carried by wind and blown into the pool.
 Nutrients also consist of certain minerals that are already present in water.
 Since water chemistry relies on some of these certain minerals to be present, they cannot simply be removed from the water.